-At Duane Buck’s 1997 capital sentencing hearing in Harris County (Houston), Texas, the trial prosecutor elicited testimony from a psychologist that Mr. Buck posed a future danger to society because he is black.
-The prosecutor relied on this testimony in arguing in favor of a death sentence.
+At Duane Buck’s 1997 capital sentencing hearing in Harris County (Houston), Texas, Mr. Buck’s own appointed trial attorneys presented testimony from a psychologist that Mr. Buck was likely to commit criminal acts of violence in the future because he is black.
+The trial prosecutor exploited trial counsel’s error and relied on this expert testimony to argue in favor of a death sentence.

-American Bar Association President Laurel Bellows also a released a statement in support of a new sentencing hearing.
-Read the statement here .
+American Bar Association President Laurel Bellows also released a statement in support of a new sentencing hearing.
+Read the statement here.

 The racial discrimination that infected Mr. Buck’s case did not occur in a vacuum.
 Harris County has a long history of racial discrimination in its administration of criminal justice.
 Approximately half the African American prisoners on Texas’ death row are from Harris County.
 The District Attorney at the time of Mr. Buck’s case admitted that prosecutors routinely struck black jurors from service.
 Another Harris County District Attorney resigned after racist emails he sent and received on his work computer were discovered.
 This and other evidence reveals that a longstanding culture of racial bias existed in the Harris County D.A.’s office.